Frequently Asked Questions

 CE providers submit completed CE courses directly to TDLR electronically.
 Providers will also provide you with a certificate of course completion.
 You should keep the course completion certificate of at least one year.

 Yes.
 You can view your completed courses by using the Continuing Education Courses Lookup on the TDLR website.
 If you have a question about the information posted on the web site, please check with the provider first.
-If you continue to have questions, please contact TDLR: by e-mail firstname.lastname@example.org or by phone, (512) 463-6599 or toll-free in Texas (800) 803-9202.
+If you continue to have questions, please contact the Education and Examination division or call, (512) 463-6599 or toll-free in Texas (800) 803-9202.

 If you do not receive your course completion certificate within 15 days or the course is not posted after seven days of course completion, contact the course provider for resolution.
-If you continue to have questions, please contact TDLR by e-mail: email@example.com.
+If you continue to have questions, please contact the Education and Examination division.

 College courses will only count towards CE if they have been approved by TDLR for continuing education.